EricSzcz/terminal_chat/readme.txt

-Execute server.py first
+Execute server.py first, after chat.py
-After chat.py

-the logger.py will save the log file in the same directory of the application is runing
+the logger.py will save the log file in the same directory of the application is running